Need an immediate update on flows, water quality, hatches, fly suggestions?

 FLIES: poxyback sow, yum-yum sow, Herford’s magic, Various worm patterns and colors, thin mints, Midges, Firebead sow, purple and pink lucent perdigon’s, black Spanish bullet, Ice cream cones, Sculpzilla, Rusty Tombone, Montana Mouthwash.

-CONDITIONS: Most of the action on the Bighorn is sub-surface.
+CONDITIONS: The Bighorn is fishing great right now!
 Worm's, sow's, perdigon's, BWO nymphs, scuds, and midges.
 Fish are congregated in the deeper runs.
-As the temperatures warm, we should start seeing midges and bwo’s hatching during the heat of the day.
+We are also seeing fish up on BWO’s and Caddis during the warmest part of the day. -

 North Fork Shoshone River